Code-Mountains/docker-reference/commands.md

 # Push our image to docker hub or custom docker registry
 docker push kdango/getting-started

+# Create updated docker image from a running container
+docker commit 28ed9a9fe253 getting-started-v2
+docker commit todo-app getting-started-v2
+(todo-app is the running container name or container id with latest changes from which to build the new docker image)
+(getting-started-v2 is name of new docker image)

+# Create new container from newly built docker image above
+docker run -dp 3001:3000 --name todo-app-v2 getting-started-v2

 # Sample Output
 dangolk@d3v ~ % docker run -it --name kubunut ubuntu